ouchadam/backdrop-mod/README.md

 ### Deets

-The script will decompile the given apk and apply the *.patch files then repackage, recompile and resign with a new key.

 The backdrop apk is simply a wrapper around a webview which hits https://clients3.google.com/cast/chromecast/home?iv=atv In the case of androidtv (chromecast built-in) all we need to do is remove the `iv=atv` parameter to remove the chromecast messaging.